Meet Rick Thomas

 I was the fourth of five boys–all born before my mother’s twenty-third birthday.
 My father began drinking alcohol when he was twenty-one years old and never stopped until he died at the age of forty-two.
-I was just nineteen years old at the time.

 Drugs and Alcohol

-Going to jail was one of the major turning points of my life.
-It was a wakeup call.
-My two older brothers were already in prison, which was a clear warning that I was heading their way.
-What I didn’t know was how their lives would abruptly end.
-My oldest brother was murdered in 1987 and the next oldest was murdered ten years later in 1997.
+Being incarcerated was a wakeup call.
+My two older brothers were already in prison.
+My time in jail was a clear warning that I was heading their way.
+What I didn’t know at that time was how their lives would abruptly end.
+My oldest brother was murdered in 1987, and my next oldest brother was murdered ten years later in 1997.

 Four years later, my father died.
+I was nineteen years old.
 The next year, I married a co-worker, embarking on my dream to have a different kind of life from my childhood.
-At first this worked.
-My wife, daughter, and son were my joy.
-It was a good life, but I continued to perceive something was missing.
-I sensed a deep void in my soul.
-Though self-reformation was helpful, it was not satisfying.
+Initially, this new plan was working.

-It was April 08, 1988–nearing the end of my sophomore year in Bible college–when I walked in the door of our home and saw the piano was missing.
-As I desperately ran through the house, it became apparent what had happened.
+It was April 08, 1988–nearing the end of my sophomore year in college–when I walked through the door of our home and saw the piano was missing.
+As I desperately ran through our house, it became apparent what had happened.

 Out of the Depths

 It would take me twenty-five years before I would write about the experiences in those dark days.
 During that time of unremitting darkness, I read and re-read the book of Job for four consecutive years.
 I knew the end of Job’s story–how the Lord blessed him in chapter forty-two (Job 42:10), and I desperately wanted to experience that from God.

 The problem was the forty-one chapters before the blessing.
 Apart from salvation, there is no question that this season was the most painful and transformative season of all.